 “Paratransit” means small bus, van, or other special service provided to individuals with disabilities required by the Americans with Disabilities Act (ADA).

-“Performance Reports” means the reports that the County will provide to Sound Transit as specified in Exhibit L, and which reports will include data and information related to the performance of the Link rail system.
+“Performance Reports” means the reports that the County will provide to Sound Transit as specified in Exhibit L, and which reports will include data and information related to the performance of the Link system.

 “Performance Standards” means the indicators used to measure quality of service as provided in Exhibit C.